Trusted WordPress tutorials, when you need them most.

 Restoring a WordPress site using this export file allows you to leave out data created by WordPress plugins.

-First, sign in to your WordPress admin area and then go to the Tools » Export page from your WordPress dashboard.
+First, you’ll need to sign in to your WordPress admin area and then go to the Tools » Export page.

-From here, select the ‘All content’ option and click on the ‘Download Export File’ button.
+From here, you can select the ‘All content’ option and click on the ‘Download Export File’ button.

 Export files from wordpress